egotsev/disciplined-entrepreneurship-summary/Disciplined Entrepreneurship Notes.md

 * Interview the end user who is your Persona and ill the gaps
 * Summarize and post it on a big sheet of paper on the wall

+# 6. Full Life Cycle Use Case

+Important to be (as everything else) through the eyes of the customer.

+Essential factors part of the FLCUC:

+1. How end users will determine they have a need and/or opportunity to do something different; why existing producst don't meet their needs and how you meet these needs
+2. How they will find out about your product.
+3. How they will analyze your product.
+4. How they will acquire your product.
+5. How they will install your product.
+Customers who are generally satisfied with their workflow will rarely want to radically overhaul their process even if your product provides benefits over their current system.
+6. How they will use your product (in detail).
+7. How they will determine the value gained from your product.
+8. How they will pay for your product.
+9. How they will receive support for your product.
+10. How they will buy more product and/or spread awareness (hopefully positive) about your product.

+The Full Life Cycle Use Case should be visual, using diagrams, flowcharts, or other methods that show sequence.

+Start by mapping out the process from beginning to end for your Persona and then check to see if it is consistent with other potential customers as well.